culler/chacha/README.rst

 This Python package provides tools for encrypting and decrypting files with Dan Bernstein's ChaCha20 stream cipher, using a key derived from a pass phrase.
-The package uses the ChaCha20 implementation in the pypi cryptography package, which will be installes as a dependency
+The package uses the ChaCha20 implementation in the pypi cryptography package, which will be installed as a dependency

 Installation
 ------------